Low-Complexity Acoustic Echo Cancellation with Neural Kalman Filtering: Experiments

 Two test sets are used to evaluate the AEC performance of the proposed method.
 One is a synthetic test set, which uses the speech data from the Librispeech~\cite{LBS} \textit{dev-clean} and \textit{test-clean} folds as the and the far-end and near-end signals respectively, and uses simulated RIRs in \cite{RIRs-Noises} to generate echo signals.
 Note that these data are not seen during training.
 The echo paths are cut off after 64 ms. The SER is uniformly sampled from -10 dB to 10 dB.
 The duration of each samples is 8 seconds.
 Four subsets, namely far-end single-talk (FST), far-end single-talk with echo-path change (FST-EPC), double-talk (DT), and double-talk with echo-path change (DT-EPC) are generated.
 Each subset contains 500 samples.
 The echo path change is implemented by abruptly switching the RIR from one simulated room to another at a certain moment (randomly from 3.5 s to 4.5 s).
 The other is a real recorded test set, i.e., the clean \textit{blind test set} from the ICASSP 2021 AEC Challenge \cite{icassp2021_aec}.
-We use the double-talk and far-end single-talk partitions for testing, which respectively contains 200 samples.
-Half of each partition suffers echo path change.
-In this test set, the echo path change is a continuous process, as they are incorporated by instructing the users to move their device around or bring themselves to move around the device.
+We use the double-talk partition for testing, which contains 200 samples and half of them suffers echo path change.
+Note that some samples in this test set have large time delay, we therefore performs time-delay compensation using the GCC-PHAT algorithm \cite{gcc-phat} like in Ref. \cite{wRLS-DeepFSMN} before linear filtering.

-Three fully model-based methods, i.e., proportionate normalized least-mean-squares (PNLMS)~\cite{PNLMS}, partitioned-block-based frequency-domain Kalman filter (PFDKF)~\cite{PBFDKF-2014}, and TFDKF, as well as one hybrid MB/DD method Meta-AF \cite{Meta-AF} are used as the baseline methods to compare with the proposed method.
-We directly use the pre-trained Meta-AF model as it is released online by the authors.
-Note that the data used to train NKF is around half of the Meta-AF training data.
-The hyper-parameters of the model-based baseline methods are tuned to be optimal upon the synthetic test set.

-The echo return loss enhancement (ERLE), signal-to-distortion ratio (SDR), wide-band perceptual evaluation of speech quality (PESQ) \cite{PESQ}, and short-time objective intelligibility (STOI) \cite{STOI} are used to evaluate the AEC performance on the synthetic test set.
-In this paper, the ERLE is defined as

-where $d[n]$ and $\hat d[n]$ are the ground-truth far-end echo and estimated far-end echo respectively.
-Since there is no ground-truth signal provided in the AEC challenge blind test set, a non-intrusive perceptual objective metric named AECMOS~\cite{AECMOS} is used to evaluate the AEC performance on the real recorded test set.